HeiningaVE/HeiningaVE.github.io/CV.md

 <details>
-  <summary>Reward and punishment learning in daily life: A replication study. </summary>
+  <summary>6.
+Reward and punishment learning in daily life: A replication study. </summary>

 We explored deviations in learning processes in the daily lives of people with anhedonia using diary studies.